 In addition to the impact of revenue changes referred to above, fluctuations in operating losses are driven primarily by fluctuations in cost of labour in the period based on the hiring plan and the amount of qualifying labour capitalized to the intangible asset.
-Net loss is also affected by fluctuations in foreign exchange gains and losses recognized as a result of movements in foreign exchange rates between the Canadian dollar and the Euro and United States dollar, as the majority of the Company's costs and intercompany loans are denominated in Euro and United States dollar.
+Net earnings (loss) is affected by fluctuations in interest rates as well as fluctuations in foreign exchange gains and losses recognized as a result of movements in foreign exchange rates between the Canadian dollar and the Euro and United States dollar, as the majority of the Company's costs and intercompany loans are denominated in Euro and United States dollar.
 Generally, there are limited quarterly or seasonal trends associated with the Company's business.

 kneat.com expects to record losses as it continues the development of its product, Kneat Gx, and in its go to market strategy.
 The timing of the achievement of profitability is uncertain and will be impacted by the level of this investment and the rate of revenue growth.
-Refer to the Risk Factors section of this MD&A and note 16(e) Liquidity Risk, of the unaudited condensed interim consolidated financial statements for the three-month period ended March 31, 2024 for further details.
+Refer to the Risk Factors section of this MD&A and note 16(e) Liquidity Risk, of the unaudited condensed interim consolidated financial statements for the three-month and nine-month periods ended September 30, 2024 for further details.